sapir2239/Covid19-Project/README.md

 This project is separated to 2 parts:
 - Frontend written by Reactjs, HTML, CSS and Redux
-- Backend written by Django and Postgres
+- Backend written by Django and sqlite3

 ## Prerequisites